-During 2020, the Board of Directors discussed several important subjects and developments, regularly in the presence of the Solvency II key function holders and other senior managers.
-The Board of Directors discussed topics, such as: the further execution (and monitoring) of key strategic change initiatives, strategy of the business portfolio, Aegon transformation program, Agile transformation of the Aegon Nederland organization, cost and capital management, financial and non-financial controls, people management, responsible business, M&A opportunities, developments related to COVID-19 and relevant laws and regulations.
+During 2021, the Board of Directors discussed several important subjects and developments, regularly in the presence of the key function holders and other senior managers.
+The Board of Directors discussed topics, such as: the further execution (and monitoring) of key strategic change initiatives, strategy of the business portfolio, Aegon's transformation program, the new target operating model and functional governance, transformation of the Aegon Nederland organization, cost and capital management, financial and non-financial controls, people management, sustainability, responsible business, potential divestments and acquisitions, developments related to COVID-19 and relevant laws and regulations.